build-on-aws/content/posts/Weve-got-the-AWS-Solution/index.md

 * **[IOT204](https://hub.reinvent.awsevents.com/attendee-portal/catalog/?search=IOT204)** | Innovate and modernize connected vehicle platforms with AWS IoT
 * **[IOT308](https://hub.reinvent.awsevents.com/attendee-portal/catalog/?search=IOT308)** | Optimize logistics tracking with AWS IoT and Amazon Location Service
 * **[ARC324](https://hub.reinvent.awsevents.com/attendee-portal/catalog/?search=ARC324)** | Demystifying a multi-account strategy
-* **[ADM301](https://hub.reinvent.awsevents.com/attendee-portal/catalog/?search=ADM301)** | Generative AI use cases for advertising and marketing
+* **[ADM301](https://hub.reinvent.awsevents.com/attendee-portal/catalog/?search=ADM301)** | Generative AI use cases for advertising and marketing.

-​
-Finally, imagine mingling with the AWS Solutions team at the [Solutions Gamer Lounge](https://hub.reinvent.awsevents.com/attendee-portal/catalog/?search=act155)—yes, you read that right!
+​Finally, imagine mingling with the AWS Solutions team at the [Solutions Gamer Lounge](https://hub.reinvent.awsevents.com/attendee-portal/catalog/?search=act155) — yes, you read that right!
 Get ready to have a chat with the Solutions experts themselves.

-* **[GBL213-JA](https://hub.reinvent.awsevents.com/attendee-portal/catalog/?search=GBL213-JA)** | Accelerate your project by using AWS Solutions in **Japanese**!!

 ## 🎊🎊 It is re:Invent after all!
 Of course we have a happy hour!
 Join us!!
 [Register here](https://solutionsonawshappyhour.splashthat.com/) before it fills up for some refreshing drinks, delicious bites, and the chance to network like a pro.
 It’s the perfect example of the fun we have in store for you at re:Invent.​